nymtech/dev-portal/src/tutorials/ipfs-service-provider/writing-sp-functions.md

 ```
 npm run start:dev
 ```
-You should see a successful response, including a Nym address, in your console:
+You should see a successful response, including a Nym Client address, in your console:

 ```
 > service-provider@1.0.0 start:dev